Lamar Brown

-Lamar Brown is an American high school football defensive tackle for Louisiana State University Laboratory School.
-He is currently ranked as the number one overall recruit in the class of 2026 by ESPN, where he is currently committed to play for the LSU Tigers.
+Lamar Brown (born November 1, 2007) is an American college football defensive tackle for the LSU Tigers.
+He was ranked as the number one overall recruit in the class of 2026 by ESPN.

 Early life

-Brown attended high school at Louisiana State University Laboratory School.
-During his first three high school seasons he was named a MaxPreps All-American on the offensive line.
-Coming out of high school, he was rated as a five star recruit, the top overall player in the State of Louisiana, the top interior lineman, and the top overall recruit by ESPN.
-Brown listed his finalists as Miami, Texas, Texas A&M, and LSU, where he said that his "50-50" was between Texas A&M and LSU.
+Brown attended Louisiana State University Laboratory School.
+In his first three seasons of high school football he was named a MaxPreps All-American on the offensive line.
+Brown was rated as a five-star recruit, the top overall player in the state of Louisiana, the top interior lineman, and the top overall recruit by ESPN.
+He listed his finalists as Miami, Texas, Texas A&M, and LSU, and said that his "50-50" was between Texas A&M and LSU.
 Ultimately he committed to play college football for the LSU Tigers.